-The District will support an intensive lesson study model with all middle schools in the District.
+The District will support an intensive lesson study model, aligned with what is described above for the primary level, with all middle schools in the District beginning in the early months of 2014.
 Based on the success from recent studies and programs in middle schools in Northern California, the District will support a lesson study model for instructional improvement with both math and science teachers.
-The organization and support of this model is described below:
+One example of organizing and supporting this type model is described below: